-LOCATION: Thung Yai Naresuan East and West Wildlife Sanctuaries, THailand
+LOCATION: Thung Yai Naresuan East and West Wildlife Sanctuaries, Thailand

 TARGET SPECIES: Tiger (Panthera tigris)